libhal-google/libhal-mpl/README.md

 This project is not an official Google project.
 It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

-**AFTER CLONING DELETE THE SECTION BELOW AND ADD YOUR OWN CONTENT**.

-## Making a new device driver

-To make your own libhal library:

-1. press the green "Use this Template" button then
-2. press the "Create a new repository".
-3. Name it `libhal-<insert_device_name>` and replace `<insert_device_name>` with
-  the name of the device's family.
-For exmaple, if you want to make a library for the MPU series of IMUs then call it `libhal-mpu`.
-4. Choose where to put the repo under,
-5. Go to `settings` > `Pages` > `Build and deployment` > `Source` and set the source to `Github Actions`.
-6. Go to `Pull Requests` and merge the library rename pull request.
-7. Done!

 ## About the libhal-device template